mag-language/strontium/README.md

 # Project Status

-This project is still in an early stage of development and there may be breaking changes in the future.
-Most of the listed instructions have been implemented, but interrupts, copy and move are still missing.
+**_This is still very much in the alpha phase, so the semantics and API surface of this library will change dynamically over time.
+Do not rely on this in any production-critical way and expect earth-shattering change._**

 Let's talk if you're interested on working on this project!